TWK-1803/Projects/README.md

 Put both files in the same folder and run GameOfLifeVisual to run this.

 ## Graphics

 These programs come from a class I took on building 3D graphics from scratch in college.
 They are entirely seperate programs and can be run individually to see the various stages of creation as the project progressed.
 While I am not entirely happy with how they turned out and could certainly make them so much cleaner and faster knowing what I do now, I thought it was worth archiving as they were part of the most involved and interesting project I undertook at school.

 In order of development: Wireframe, InPlaceManipulation, PolygonShading, ShadingModels

+## ImgToAscii

+As much as I like diving down random rabbit holes as my interests change, sometimes its good to have one of those holes thing be over and done with in a matter of an hour or two rather than the days I spend on other projects.
+This little thing was inspired, oddly enough, by the works of Petros Vrellis.
+I played with his techniques and the math behind them for a little while before I decided to see what other stuff mught be done to produce an image out of something other than pixels or colors.
+Eventually, I came across ascii art and put together this program to make some.
+Normally, I wouldn't put the scripts or other small experiments I write in this repo but the results were too cool looking not to.

+The other program is just a slightly code golfed version of the original.
+A coworker of mine has an interest in code golfing so I thought I'd give it a try myself.
+Honestly, I kind of enjoy it.
+Gives me a reason to scratch that optimization itch in my personal projects (As if I don't get enough of that in my actual work).
+I usually don't bother because these are more about me exploring topics that I take an interest in or just archiving, so unless optimization is the express purpose of the program, having it work as expected and not take 3.x billion years is usually enough for me.

+For ImgToAscii just provide an image with "python ImgToAscii.py *image file*". for the code golfed version, the file need to be supplied in the program itself.

 ## Splines